Fukuii Application Architecture Overview¶

 Status: Accepted

 Context: Ethereum nodes require high concurrency and need to handle multiple simultaneous operations (network I/O, block processing, mining, RPC requests).
+The original Mantis codebase used Akka; Akka's change of licensing model and lack of Scala 3 support prompted migration to its community fork, Apache Pekko.

 Consequences: